canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

-Do this process for all the IRQs that are being handled by the CPUs that you want to isolate.
+Do this for all the IRQs that are being handled by the CPUs that you want to isolate.

 .. note::